Sheila J. Carroll, M.D.

 My clinical interests include the fetal and post-natal diagnosis of congenital heart disease and the management of patients after open heart surgery and cardiac catheterization.
 It is especially gratifying to be able to work closely with families and participate in optimizing the care of infants, children and adolescents with heart disease.

-Dr. Sheila Carroll is an Assistant Professor of Pediatrics in the Division of Pediatric Cardiology at Weill Cornell Medical College and Assistant Attending Pediatrician at New York-Presbyterian Hospital/Weill Cornell Medical Center.
+Dr. Sheila Carroll is an Associate Professor of Clinical Pediatrics in the Division of Pediatric Cardiology at Weill Cornell Medical College and Associate Attending Pediatrician at New York-Presbyterian Hospital/Weill Cornell Medical Center.
 She is the director of Fetal Cardiology at Weill-Cornell and works closely with the Divisions of Newborn Medicine in the Department of Pediatrics and Maternal-Fetal Medicine in the Department of Obstetrics and Gynecology.
 She also has faculty appointments in Pediatrics at Columbia University, College of Physicians and Surgeons.

 Dr. Carroll is board certified in both Pediatrics and Pediatric Cardiology.
 She has been elected as a fellow of the American College of Cardiology (F.A.C.C.) and of the American Academy of Pediatrics (F.A.A.P.).